 Insider Tip

 The Sarazm border reopened in 2018 and operates daily.
-Have your Tajik e-visa ready.
-Penjikent makes an excellent staging point with guesthouses, a bazaar for supplies, and the ancient Sogdian ruins nearby.
+Have your Tajik visa or visa-free entry confirmed.
+Penjikent makes an excellent staging town.

 Trek Between Trailheads